 Food Engineering Specialization

 Addressing the growing need for safe and healthy foods and healthy lives

-You will be prepared to design and develop cost-effective systems and solutions to food processing, machinery, packaging, ingredients, instrumentation, and control.
+You will be prepared to design, develop, and implement cost-effective systems and solutions for food manufacturing and processing technologies.

 - Create sustainable solutions to address the global need for food security